Get insider access

 Security Lock

 The ASUS ROG Zephyrus G14 has a great port selection.
 The USB-A and USB-C ports support USB 3.2 Gen. 2 data transfer speed (up to 10Gbps).
-ASUS has announced that the USB-C ports will get USB4 support through a firmware update, which will increase the data transfer speed to 40Gbps.
-The firmware update is in Beta testing at the time of writing.
-You can download it, but know that it might be unstable and may cause other issues.
-Both USB-C ports can output a video signal to an external display; however, they don't deliver the same performance as the left USB-C port connects to the AMD Ryzen 9 6900HS' integrated GPU, while the right one connects to the dedicated GPU, same as the HDMI port.
+Both USB-C ports can output a video signal to an external display; however, they don't deliver the same performance because the left USB-C port connects to the AMD Ryzen 9 6900HS' integrated GPU, while the right one connects to the dedicated GPU, the same as the HDMI port.
 The left USB-C port supports Power Delivery, allowing you to fast-charge the laptop and other PD-supported mobile devices connected to the port.
 If you need a gaming laptop with HDMI 2.1 support, check out the ASUS ROG Flow X13 (2023).

 Connectivity